JoseBarron12/Crossword-Project/README.md

 ## Overview

 Welcome to the Crossword Program!
 This C++ program is designed to assist users in creating and solving crosswords.
-The program provides a user-friendly interface for creating crossword puzzles, inputting clues, and solving puzzles.
+The program provides a user-friendly interface for creating crossword puzzles, and solving puzzles.

 ## Features